Diegovano/pathfinder/README.md

 ## Credits

-the original verilog used for this part of the project is thanks to the work done by ___ on this [repository](https://github.com/Property404/dijkstra-verilog/tree/master)
+the original verilog used for this part of the project is thanks to the work done on this [repository](https://github.com/Property404/dijkstra-verilog/tree/master)